lblake/WonderBill-Technical-Assessment/README.md

 D: Written in JavaScript/TypeScript.
 COMPLETED

 When running the failed test (Point C) I took some screen shots of the failure to provide further evidence and information on the failure.
-These screens are as follows:
+These screen shots are as follows:

 # Bad Request Error
 ![](cypress/screenshots/wonderbill-bad-request-error.png)